Vlashious/natatnik/CONTENT/DOTNET/ASPNETCORE.md

 - IsStaging() - returns true if the name of the environment is "Staging".
 - IsProduction() - returns true if the name of the environment is "Production".

-For example, this lines of code execute only if the application is in development proccess.
+For example, these lines of code execute only if the application is in development proccess.
 It means that it won't be executed when the application is in production.

 ```c#
 if (env.IsDevelopment())